iamthe-Wraith/bullseye-api/README.md

 Once you have successfully signed in and have retrieved your token, you will need to ensure all subsequent calls to the API includes your token in the `Authorization` header.

-If you would like, for ease of use, import and use `BullsEyeAPI` from `/src/apis/bullseye.js` instead of using `axios` directly.
-This sets the domain and SOME of the headers automatically for you.

-You can also store your token in local storage under the key `bullseyeAuth`.
-If you do this, `BullsEyeAPI` will automatically set the `Authorization` header for you.

 __IMPORTANT__ - tokens are currently implemented to expire after 1 hour.

 -----